 Trading Hours in the Restaurant

-If you’d like to see hours for other parts of the Hotel, click here or see their menus for breakfast and lunch and dinner.
+If you’d like to view the hours for other parts of the Hotel, click here.
+You can also see their menus for breakfast, lunch, and dinner.

 Fish and Chip Takeaways

-You may also want to try the local fish and chips and eat them at the park along the foreshore.
+You may also want to try the local fish and chips, which can be enjoyed at the park along the foreshore.

 You can try Seafood Town Cafe.